Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Analytical Model and Method

 where $f_o $ is the initial frequency at $t=0$.
 The duration of the microwave pulse is $\tau = \frac{2 f_o}{\eta}$ which means the final frequency is $-f_o$.
-According to the applied DCMWP, the second term of Eq. \eqref{eng} can be expressed as
+According to the applied DCMP, the second term of Eq. \eqref{eng} can be expressed as

+where $\Phi(t)$ is the angle between $\mathbf{m}_t$ (the in-plane component of $\mathbf{m}$ and $\mathbf{H}_\text{mw}$).
+Therefore, the microwave field pulse can trigger the stimulated energy absorption (for $-\Phi(t)$) which is occurred before crossing the energy barrier and emission (for $\Phi(t)$) after crossing the energy barrier.